-8.9 Should expected<T,E> be convertible from E when E it is not convertible to T?
+Should expected<T,E> be convertible from E when E is not convertible to T?

 The implicit conversion from E has been forbidden to avoid ambiguity when E and T are the same type.
-However when E it is not convertible to T there wouldn't any ambiguity.
+However when E and T are not convertible there wouldn't any ambiguity.

 Should the implicit conversion be allowed in this case?